stanford-msande233/spring25/index.md

 ## Grading

-* Homework 100%
+* Homework: 95%
-* Bonus: extra 10% of your homework points for class participation (participation in at least 90% of in class polls)
+* Participation: 5% class participation (participation in at least 50% of in class polls)

 ## Course webpages